Man looking at phone at desk and using debit card.

 • Incorrect company names or URLs.
 Scammers often use slightly different spellings or extensions to trick you into thinking they’re legit.

-• Generic greetings.
+• Generic greetings, such as “dear customer.”
 Official messages are nearly always personalized with your name instead of a generic greeting.

 • Urgent calls to action.
 Keep an eye out for red flags like “your account is suspended, reset your account password now,” or other high-pressure calls to action.